Nexon CEO Owen Mahoney: Game companies say they love innovation but resist creators at every turn

 GamesBeat: What’s a more positive example, a good example of a pitch you’ve heard that’s eventually turned out well?

 Mahoney: One of the best pitches I ever heard was from the Embark team.
 We’ll talk about that in a few months.
 I can’t talk about that too much now.
-The stories that I think are most interesting are–we’re in the virtual worlds business at Nexon, but this extends across the games business.
+The stories that I think are most interesting are — we’re in the virtual worlds business at Nexon, but this extends across the games business.
 If you want to go back really far, the stories about how games like Robot War came about, how Choplifter came about, the Apple II games, those were true iterative processes.
 There were no genres in those days.

 I’ve had the opportunity over the years a few times to talk–I had a chance, when I was at EA, to spend a lot of hours with Satoru Iwata and Shigeru Miyamoto at Nintendo when they were creating the Nintendo DS, and then afterward.
 That was really the renaissance the two of them led.
 They were doing a very iterative process, leveraging what they knew a lot about and focusing completely on the user experience.
 That was a wonder to behold, to see them come up with some ideas, recognize that the people around them–it wouldn’t immediately be obvious why a dual touch screen was so cool and so revolutionary.
 And then we saw the success in the market.
 I’ll never forget that.